Artsakh (historical province): Classical Era

 In 301, Armenia was converted to Christianity under the Arsacid dynasty of Armenia.
-The Armenian historian Agathangelos mentioned the princes of Utik and Sodk (which probably comprised Artsakh) among the sixteen Armenian princes who escorted Gregory the Illuminator to Caesarea, where he would be enthroned the Patriach of Armenia.
+The Armenian historian Agathangelos mentioned the princes of Utik and Sodk (which probably comprised Artsakh) among the sixteen Armenian princes who escorted Gregory the Illuminator to Caesarea, where he would be enthroned the Patriarch of Armenia.

 Artsakh became a major stronghold for Armenian missionaries to proclaim the Christian Gospel to neighboring countries.
 In 310 St Grigoris, the grandson of Grigor the Illuminator, was ordained bishop of Iberia and Caucasian Albania in the monastery of Amaras, being just 15 years old at the time.
 After his martyrdom by the Mazkutian king on the field of Vatnean (near Derbent), his disciples conveyed his body back to Artsakh and buried him in Amaras, which had been built by Gregory the Illuminator and Grigoris himself.
 Hence St Grigoris became a patron saint of Artsakh.
 The historian Pavstos Buzand wrote that "... every year the people of that places and cantons gathers there [in Amaras] for the festive commemoration of his valor".

 In the 5th century, Christian culture flourished in Artsakh.
 Around 410 Mesrop Mashtots opened the first Armenian school at Amaras.
 Later, more schools were opened in Artsakh.